brinias/brinias-engine/README.md

-# Brinias-ngine: Symbolic Modeling Engine
+# Brinias-engine: Symbolic Modeling Engine

 Brinias-engine is a powerful Python library that uses Genetic Programming to automatically discover mathematical formulas that model your data.
 It can be used for both regression (predicting a number) and classification (predicting a category) tasks.